Badass-Coderr/loveCalculator/README.md

 - installation : `npm install` or `npm i`
 - start cmd : `npm start`
 - start cmd for dev purposes : `npm run dev`

-**Note: As it is in testing phase, failing condition have not been added for the result.**